IvanBernatovic/gameshop/readme.md

 ## Back-end admin functionalities
 * CRUD operations on products and categories
 * proccessing orders
-* overciew of all users
+* overview of all users